TheBigSasha/COMP250_F2020_TUT1Demo_Solved/README.md

 # COMP250 Fall 2020 Tutorial 1

 ## Make your own photo viewer && Intro to arrays, loops, and Java syntax
-Try to write the code in the master branch and then checkout the solution branch in order to see how I solved the problem!
+Try to write the code in the master branch and then checkout the Solved branch in order to see how I solved the problem!

 ## Install instructions
 ### For IntelliJ IDEA